isuckatcs/abicorn-on-graduation-ceremony/README.md

 - Classes
   - Removing/renaming a record type with external linkage
+  - Removing class template specializations with external linkage
   - Adding/removing the `final` specifier of a class declaration
   - Adding/removing/reordering base classes
+  - Changing the virtuality of base classes
+  - Changing inheritance access specifiers
-  - Change in class size
+  - Changing the size of the class
 - Fields
+  - Adding/removing fields
   - Changing the type of a field
   - Changing the order of fields
   - Changing the access modifier of a field
   - Adding/removing the `static` specifier of a field
 - Methods
+  - Adding/removing methods
   - Adding/remvoing the `const` specifier of a method
   - Adding/remvoing the `volatile` specifier of a method
   - Adding/remvoing the `static` specifier of a method
   - Adding/remvoing the `inline` specifier of a method
+  - Marking a method deleted
   - Chaning the signature of a method
   - Changing the ref-qualifier of a method
   - Changing the access modifier of a method
   - Moving the definition of a method into the body of its class
-  - Adding/removing/reordering virtual methods in a class
+  - Adding/removing/reordering virtual methods
   - Adding/remvoing the `final` specifier of a virtual method
   - Changing the virtuality of an existing function
 - Functions
   - Removing/renaming a function with external linkage
+  - Removing function template specializations with external linkage
   - Changing the linkage of a function
   - Adding/removing the `inline` specifier
   - Changing the signature of the function
-  - Changing template arguments of an explicit function template specialization
 - Global Variables
   - Removing/renaming a global variable with external linkage
+  - Removing template specializations of global variables with external linkage
   - Changing the linkage of a global variable
   - Changing the type of a global variable